MicrosoftDocs/appcenter-docs/docs/data/understanding-cosmos-db.md

 ---
 title: Understanding Cosmos DB
-description: Cosmos DB and how it relates to the App Center Data Service
+description: Cosmos DB and how it relates to the App Center Data service
 keywords: MBaaS
 author: Zakeelm
 ms.author: Zakeelm